What is a Ponzi Scheme and how to detect it?

-Some people unfamiliar with crypto call the industry and Bitcoin, in particular, a ponzi scheme.
+Some people unfamiliar with crypto call the industry and Bitcoin, in particular, a Ponzi scheme.
 This claim, fortunately, is far from the truth.
-This article will help you shed light on what ponzi scheme actually is and what is the concern?
+This article will help you shed light on what Ponzi scheme actually is and what is the concern?

 In 1919, the Italian Charles Ponzi moved to America and founded the “The Securities Exchange Company”, which issued debt receipts with the obligation to pay $ 1,500 for every $ 1,000 invested in 90 days.
 In the spring of 1920, Ponzi acquired a great mansion in the prestigious area.
 In Summer he was detained due to a tax audit revealed a $7 MLN debt.

-The scheme Ponzi used was a form of fraud with attractive, at first glance, conditions for investors and profit promises.
+The scheme Ponzi used as a form of fraud with attractive, at first glance, conditions for investors and profit promises.
 In fact, the “profit” for the scheme victims derives from the contribution of earlier investors.
-For an average, non-financially-savvy people, especially in the crypto industry, Ponzi may seem as a sustainable business.
+For average, non-financially-savvy people, especially in the crypto industry, Ponzi may seem like a sustainable business.
 In fact, this business only exists as long as there are new investors to contribute and as long as they believe in the dividends they get.
 Eventually, the Ponzi scheme is doomed to failure in any case.